Jench2103/transformer-roofline-analyzer/README.md

 # Transformer Roofline Calculator

-**Transformer Roofline Calculator** is a CLI tool that estimates the compute (FLOPs) and memory bandwidth requirements of each layer—and the entire model—for transformer architectures, using HuggingFace `config.json` files.
+**Transformer Roofline Calculator** is a CLI tool that estimates the compute (FLOPs) and memory bandwidth requirements of each layer—and the entire model—for transformer architectures, using Hugging Face `config.json` files.
 It is particularly useful for analyzing hardware resource demands and performance trade-offs during model inference.

 ## ✨ Features